 What should cold emails be?

 Cold emails should be written in a professional tone, making a connection with the reader and highlighting their needs.
 Focus on customer pain points and how your product can help solve those problems.
+You can always hire an outreach specialist to help you craft your emails.

 Does cold email actually work?

-What is cold email example?
+What is a cold email example?

 Hey [first name], I wanted to reach out because [explain how you found them and how you relate to them: talked to a colleague, saw a post on LinkedIn, etc.].